Gas tax holiday: Critics

-The proposal met criticism from a wide array of news sources, politicians, the vast majority of economists, and the Bush administration.
+The proposal met criticism from many news sources, politicians, economists, and the Bush administration.

 Economic theory is very clear that the incidence of a consumption tax (who is expected to pay the tax) is inconsequential.
-Even if it were to lower the cost paid by the consumer, it would just result in a spike in demand during the period it was in effect with rising prices in response.
+Even if it were to lower the cost paid by the consumer, it would just result in a spike in demand during the period it was in effect, with prices rising in response.

 Barack Obama was perhaps the most visibly vocal critic of the measure.
-He and other critics of the proposal have exclaimed that the holiday would be nothing more than a "short-term, quick-fix" that would not solve the nation's current and long term problems of high oil prices and foreign oil dependency.
+He and other critics of the proposal have exclaimed that the holiday would be nothing more than a "short-term, quick-fix" that would not solve the nation's current and long-term problems of high oil prices and foreign oil dependency.
 Critics have nearly unanimously denounced the scheme as nothing more than pandering for votes in the Indiana and North Carolina primaries.

-Since fuel tax is collected from producers and given the fixed supply and high demand for gasoline, it has been considered unlikely that producers would pass that savings on to consumers at the pump.
-Furthermore, State highway officials claimed the move could eliminate nearly 300,000 jobs over the summer months due to nearly $9 billion in lost revenue that would be incurred if some other source of revenue is not found.
-Hillary Clinton proposed levying a new tax on oil company profits in order to make up for it.
+As a result of fuel tax being collected from retailers and given the fixed supply and high gasoline demand, it is argued that it would be unlikely that retailers would pass those savings on to consumers at the pump.
+Furthermore, State highway officials claimed the move could eliminate nearly 300,000 jobs over the summer months due to almost $9 billion in lost revenue that would be incurred if some other source of income is not found.
+Hillary Clinton proposed levying a new tax on oil company profits to compensate for it.
 However, both the Clinton and McCain proposals would most likely never be passed due to the overwhelming opposition of congressional leaders.

 2022 proposals

-In January, 2022, Florida governor Ron DeSantis proposed a $1 billion gas tax holiday to counter inflation.
-The proposed policy would have taken place between July 1, 2022 through November 30, 2022.
-The final legislation resulted instead in a one month gas tax holiday for October, 2022.
+In January 2022, Florida governor Ron DeSantis proposed a $1 billion gas tax holiday to counter inflation.
+The proposed policy would have occurred between July 1, 2022, and November 30, 2022.
+The final legislation resulted instead in a one-month gas tax holiday for October 2022.
 Other states, including New York, Georgia, Connecticut and Maryland, have suspended state gasoline taxes in 2022.

-In June, 2022, President Joe Biden revived the idea of a federal gas tax holiday in the midst of a surge in inflation, including rising gasoline prices.
+In June 2022, President Joe Biden revived the idea of a federal gas tax holiday during a surge in inflation, including rising gasoline prices.
 However, there was enough opposition in Congress that the proposal appeared unlikely to gain enough votes to pass.